ppgco/flutter-sdk/README.md

 - PPG project
 - Access to Firebase Console
 - Access to Apple Developers console
-- For iOS - cocoapods (or other package manager)
+- For iOS - Cocoapods (or other package manager)

 **Approximate time of integration (without further implementation): 2-3h**